-- 4.2 (1) In this section, "applicant orientation program" means a program established by the minister to ensure that applicants are provided with information about their rights and obligations under the Act, including but not limited to information about all or any combination of - (a) rules about eligibility for disability assistance or supplements, - (b) the process of applying for disability assistance, - (c) required employment search activities, community based job search resources and ministry and community programs, - (d) mutual obligations of the minister, applicants and recipients, - (e) employment plans, - (f) the minister's authority to collect and verify information, and - (g) the availability of alternate resources, such as, federal programs and other Provincial programs. - (2) The second stage of the process for assessing the eligibility of a family unit referred to in section 4 (1) for disability assistance is fulfilling the requirements of subsection (3) of this section. - (3) On completion of the first stage process provided for in section 4.1, the applicants for disability assistance in the family unit must complete and submit to the minister an application for disability assistance (part 2) form and must include as part of the application - (a) proof of the identity of the persons in the family unit and of their eligibility under the Act, - (b) subject to subsection (5), proof that the applicants have each completed an applicant orientation program, and - (c) the information, authorizations, declarations and verifications specified by the minister as required in the application for disability assistance (part 2) form. - (4) Subsection (3) does not affect the minister's powers under section 10 of the Act.
+- 4.2 (1) In this section, "applicant orientation program" means a program established by the minister to ensure that applicants are provided with information about their rights and obligations under the Act, including but not limited to information about all or any combination of - (a) rules about eligibility for disability assistance or supplements, - (b) the process of applying for disability assistance, - (c) required employment search activities, community based job search resources and ministry and community programs, - (d) mutual obligations of the minister, applicants and recipients, - (e) employment plans, - (f) the minister's authority to collect and verify information, and - (g) the availability of alternate resources, such as, federal programs and other Provincial programs.

+- (2) The second stage of the process for assessing the eligibility of a family unit referred to in section 4 (1) for disability assistance is fulfilling the requirements of subsection (3) of this section. - (3) On completion of the first stage process provided for in section 4.1, the applicants for disability assistance in the family unit must complete and submit to the minister an application for disability assistance (part 2) form and must include as part of the application - (a) proof of the identity of the persons in the family unit and of their eligibility under the Act, - (b) subject to subsection (5), proof that the applicants have each completed an applicant orientation program, and - (c) the information, authorizations, declarations and verifications specified by the minister as required in the application for disability assistance (part 2) form. - (4) Subsection (3) does not affect the minister's powers under section 10 of the Act. - (5) Subsection (3) (b) does not apply to a person who - (a) has reached 65 years of age, - (b) is not described in section 6 (2) [citizenship requirements] and is in a family unit that satisfies the requirement under section 6 (1), or - (c) has a physical or mental condition that, in the minister's opinion, precludes the person from completing an applicant orientation program.

-[[]en.
+[en.
 B.C.
 Reg.
 306/2005, s.
 3; am.
 B.C.
 Regs.
-6/2008, s.
-2; 46/2008; 98/2009, s.
-2; 99/2009, s.
-2; 48/2010, Sch.
-1, s.
-2 (b); 85/2012, Sch.
+85/2012, Sch.
 2, s.
-1; 198/2012, Sch.
+2; 198/2012, Sch.
 2, s.
-1; 145/2015, Sch.
-2, s.
 2; 151/2018, App.
 2, s.
-3.]
+4.]